-JCADA's legal services are 100% free of charge and can be accessed in addition to or separately from clinical services.
+JCADA's legal services are 100% free of charge.

 Leaving an abusive relationship is scary enough.
-Entering into legal action can feel almost paralyzing.
-But we are here for you, and will help you through every step.
+Entering into legal action can feel almost paralyzing, but JCADA is here to help you.

-JCADA provides victims of power-based violence with direct legal representation in:
+JCADA provides survivors of intimate partner violence with direct legal representation in:

-Hosting legal seminars and Know Your Rights workshops for clients on other legal issues affecting survivors.
+Our legal team also hosts seminars and workshops for clients on legal issues impacting survivors.

 IMPORTANT TERMS FOR VICTIMS

-Navigating the legal side of power-based violence is complicated.
-The two definitions below are helpful for victims to know because they impact the next steps.
+Navigating the legal side of intimate partner violence is complicated.
+Below are two important terms for survivors to understand as they consider their next steps.

-Crime Victims' Rights: Victims have the right to be informed of the status of their criminal case, to be present in the courtroom, to give a Victim Impact Statement, to know when their abuser is released from jail or prison, and more.
-JCADA’s attorneys can help victims assert these rights and advocate prosecutors on behalf of survivors.
+Crime Victims' Rights: Victims of specific criminal offenses have certain legal rights for the duration of their abuser’s criminal case.
+Some of these rights include: to be informed of the status of their abuser’s criminal case, to be present in the courtroom for hearings, to give a Victim Impact Statement, and to know when their abuser is being released from jail or prison.
+JCADA’s attorneys help victims understand their crime victims' rights and assist them in asserting those rights.